Professor of the Practice of Economics, and Director, Duke Financial Economics Center

 Emma Rasiel is the Teaching Director of the Duke Financial Economics Center, as well as Associate Chair and Professor of Economics at Duke.
 Emma’s role includes developing and delivering curricular and extra-curricular programs to Duke undergraduates to improve their preparedness for careers in business and finance.
 Emma’s regularly taught courses include Practical Financial Markets, Intermediate Finance, and Equity Research.
 She also enjoys teaching Behavioral Finance each summer on her Duke in London study away program and invites anyone to check out her online Behavioral Finance course, offered on the Coursera MOOC teaching platform.

-The extra-curricular programs for Duke undergraduates that Emma spearheads include bank-sponsored case study competitions; an alumni-student mentoring program for 80 students each year; and Spring Networking Days: an annual three-day event in which more than 100 students have mock interviews with 40+ visiting alumni, in preparation for investment bank recruiting season.
-Emma is also Director of Graduate Studies for the MS in Quantitative Finance Program, and is collaborating with Pratt to launch a Master's in FinTech in Fall 2020.
+The extra-curricular programs for Duke undergraduates that Emma spearheads include bank-sponsored case study competitions; an alumni-student mentoring program for 80 students each year; and Spring Mock Interview Days: an annual three-day event in which more than 100 students have mock interviews with 40+ visiting alumni, in preparation for investment bank recruiting season.
+Emma is also collaborating with Pratt for their Master's in FinTech which launched in Fall 2020.
 She was appointed Associate Chair of the Economics department in 2016.

 Emma is also the Eads Professor of the Practice in Energy in the Fuqua School of Business, as well as a Faculty Fellow of the Duke Energy Initiative.
 In this role, she teaches an energy finance course for both graduate and advanced undergraduate students.